whaaaley/dustindowell.com/README.md

 This project is hosted here https://dustindowell.com/

-## Todo
-- [ ] Store and retreive resume.json to/from session storage

 # Build and Develop

 Notable make targets.
 See the Makefile for a full list.